sekanderdany/linux-network-namespaces-blog/README.md

 ## Creating a Virtual Ethernet (veth) Pair

 A veth pair is like a virtual Ethernet cable.
-One end will be in the "red" namespace, and the other in the "blue" namespace.
+One end will be in the `red` namespace, and the other in the `blue` namespace.

 ```bash
 ip link add veth-red type veth peer name veth-blue